-Consolidated losses and loss adjustment expenses were \$747.4 million, \$742.0 million and \$747.6 million for the years ended December 31, 2014, 2013 and 2012, respectively.
-Included in losses and loss adjustment expenses during 2014 were \$25.6 million in large losses for the current accident year along with \$18.7 million in catastrophe losses resulting from storm activity in the U.S., various hailstorms, Typhoon Rammasum and Hurricane Odile.
-Partially offsetting these current accident year losses was \$37.7 million of net favorable development on prior year accident loss reserves, primarily attributable to favorable development in our general liability line and our Syndicate 1200 liability and property lines, partially offset by unfavorable development in the commercial multi-peril and commercial automobile lines.
+Included in losses and loss adjustment expenses for 2014 was \$18.7 million in catastrophe losses resulting from storm activity in the United States, various hailstorms, Typhoon Rammasum and Hurricane Odile.
+Partially offsetting these 2014 accident year losses was \$37.7 million of net favorable development on prior year accident loss reserves, primarily attributable to favorable development in our general liability line and our Syndicate 1200 liability and property lines, partially offset by unfavorable development in the commercial multi-peril and commercial automobile lines.

-Included in losses and loss adjustment expenses during 2013 were \$16.8 million in current accident year large losses in our Excess and Surplus Lines, Commercial Specialty and International Specialty segments.
-There was also \$24.6 million in catastrophe losses primarily attributable to storm activity in the U.S. and Germany and flooding in Europe and Canada.
+Included in losses and loss adjustment expenses for 2013 was \$24.6 million in catastrophe losses primarily attributable to storm activity in the U.S. and Germany and flooding in Europe and Canada.
 Offsetting these 2013 accident year losses was \$33.6 million in net favorable loss reserve development on prior accident years, primarily within our general liability lines of business.